Search

 Venous Physiology and Compliance

-Veins, often dubbed the “storage units” of the circulatory system, are responsible for returning deoxygenated blood to the heart.
-Their high compliance allows them to act as reservoirs, holding more than half of the body’s blood volume at any given time.
+Veins, often referred to as the “storage units” of the circulatory system, play a vital role in carrying deoxygenated blood back to the heart.
+They possess remarkable flexibility, acting like reservoirs that can hold over half of the body’s blood supply at any given moment.

 • Acts as a blood reservoir, holding a significant portion of the body’s blood volume.